 If you like your breakfast more traditional way, you should drop by here.
-In addition to the classic breakfast menus, you can also find here fine selection of sandwiches and bagels – I can recommend you “Ser Nocy Letniej” (“Cheese Midsummer Night”- it’s hard to translate it to maintain the funny meaning, ser means cheese in Polish and sen stands for a dream) with gorgonzola, brie and caramelized pear.
+In addition to the classic breakfast menus, you can also find here a fine selection of sandwiches and bagels – I can recommend “Ser Nocy Letniej” (“Cheese Midsummer Night”- it’s hard to translate it to maintain the funny meaning, ser means cheese in Polish and sen stands for a dream) with gorgonzola, brie and caramelized pear.
 Yummy!
-For sleepers which don’t make it to breakfast, there are also soups – different every day.
-And on the top of that – a glass of Prosecco for 5 PLN 🙂 Another reason to call this place the best breakfast in Warsaw!
+For sleepers who don’t make it to breakfast, there are also soups – different every day.
+And on top of that – a glass of Prosecco for 7 PLN 🙂 Another reason to call this place the best breakfast in Warsaw!

 PRICES: starting from 12 PLN per breakfast menu, sandwiches 14-18 PLN, and of course Prosecco for 5 PLN!